|

 They say only the good die young, You my friend are the chosen one.

-I remember your words, your laugh, your smile, And a roll of duct tape that went on for miles.
+I remember your words, your laugh, your smile, And a roll of duct tape that went on for

 Now you're gone from our view, But our love for you will never be through.